Guides

 No annual fee, no income requirement, and the highest grocery cash back rate of any no-fee card in Canada.
 The 3% grocery rate makes it the obvious first card for newcomers and students — straightforward cash back without the cost or complexity.

-How to choose the right no annual fee credit card in Canada
+How to choose the right no fee credit card in Canada

-• Identify your top one or two spending categories before comparing cards — bonus earn rates vary significantly by category
+• Identify your top two or three spending categories before comparing earn rates

-• Check income requirements before applying to avoid a declined application and unnecessary hard inquiry on your credit file
+• Check income and credit score requirements before applying — a hard inquiry affects your score

 Compare Cards